 - Contact firstname.lastname@example.org for discussions about potential in your region, especially with regard to Public Health, NHS/CCG and Health and Wellbeing Board and Adult Social Care partnership working.

-- Arthritis Research UK have featured us twice in their ‘Arthritis Today’ magazine and also in their ‘Synovium’ Newsletter which goes to Health Professionals.
+- Arthritis Research UK have featured us twice in their ‘Arthritis Today’ magazine and also in their ‘Synovium’ Newsletter which goes out to Health Professionals.

 - HUMAN RESOURCES / OCCUPATIONAL HEALTH personnel can visit our Healthy Workplace Page to find out how the Relaxations CD would be a potentially useful educational resource for employees.
 Also for information about how our one-off, group basis, 12-week course would be likely to decrease work absenteeism by approx. 70%, as well as offering long-term benefits contributing to health and wellbeing in the workplace.